Top Considerations while Implementing Blockchain

 Techniques like transaction mixing and zero-knowledge proof have been proposed to support that.
 Sometimes, there are variations in real-life situations where these techniques cannot fit directly and require the design of a new protocol using existing techniques.

 We can turn physical assets (land registry, paper contracts, or fiat currency) into digital assets on the Blockchain.
 Leveraging from the decentralization of these documents will then become easier.
 However, this requires an inherent trust in the system.
 We would either need a trusted third party providing this guarantee or a physical legal agreement between the parties that cannot be repudiated in the court of law.

 In the case of fiat currency-based applications, this trusted third party is a bank.
 But choosing a bank with a good technical infrastructure is essential to ensure easy Blockchain integration.

 GDPR compliance requires that a user can selectively reveal personal data to others and can exercise his/her right to the erasure of this data.
 As it is not possible to delete any data from the Blockchain platform, we should either keep such personal data Off-Chain (in centralized servers) or provide end-to-end encryption of his/her records so that it can be viewed only by that user.

 Last but not least, we should have tools that ease out processes of development and deployment.
 A better smart contract framework means fewer bugs and more trust.
 A good container orchestration tool like Kubernetes is a must-have for upgrading the product on all the validator nodes.

 Before building a real Blockchain-based product, you got to take a close look at the considerations mentioned above that can make or break your efforts.
-Barring hype and covering all the teething problems, I believe that blockchain technology has the potential to revolutionize industries.
+Barring hype and covering all the teething problems, I believe that blockchain technology is a proof of something that has the potential to revolutionize industries.
 Happy Blockchaining!